DECEMBER 2, 2014—

 Meanwhile, the full Wabi pattern is below, and you can also add it to your queue or favorites at Ravelry.

-Slip round: Knit to last stitch before first marker, slip 1 knitwise wyib, sm, p3, sm, slip 1 purlwise wyib, knit to end
+Slip round: k to 1 st before m, slip 1 knitwise wyib, sm, p3, sm, slip 1 purlwise wyib, k to end.

-Straight round: Knit to first marker, sm, purl to second marker, sm, knit to end
+Straight round: k to m, sm, p to m, sm, k to end

-Repeat the last two rounds until piece measures 2 inches (from rolled edge — do not unroll to measure), ending with a Slip round.
+Repeat last two rounds until piece measures 2 inches from rolled edge (do not unroll to measure), ending with a Slip round.

 Create thumb gusset

-Slip round: Knit to last stitch before first marker, slip 1 knitwise wyib, sm, purl to second marker, sm, slip 1 purlwise wyib, knit to end
+Slip round: k to 1 st before m, slip 1 knitwise wyib, sm, p to m, sm, slip 1 purlwise wyib, k to end.

-Repeat these two rounds 4 more times each, for a total of 10 rounds, ending with a Slip round.
-You will have 13 stitches between the markers.
+Repeat last two rounds 4 more times (total of 10 rounds), ending with a Slip round.
+(13 sts between markers)